BitcoinDesign/Guide/guide/payments/send.md

 ## Get the recipient address
 To send a payment on the Bitcoin blockchain we need the recipient's address.
 Since Bitcoin [addresses](https://bitcoin.design/guide/glossary/#address) are long and seemingly random, they are best shared by copying and pasting in plain text, as a [payment link](https://bitcoin.design/guide/foundations/wallet-interoperability/#payment-links), or as a scannable [QR Code](https://bitcoin.design/guide/foundations/wallet-interoperability/#qr-codes).

 This is easily accomplished by generating a new address in the receiving wallet application, then sharing it with the sender.
-If the sender and receiver are together at the time, scanning the receivers address as a QR code will be easy, but if you are not they can send the address as text in any regular communication tool like email, sms etc.
+If the sender and receiver are together at the time, scanning the receivers address as a QR code will be easy, but if they are not, they can send the address as text in any regular communication tool like email, sms etc.

 ## Input an address

-Once you have gotten the address, it needs to be inputed on the create transaction interface.
+Once you have gotten the address, it needs to be inputted on the "create transaction" interface.
 Bitcoin transactions are irreversible so both the sender and receiver should take great care in correctly sharing and inputting addresses.

 Upon address input, the user should be clearly informed if the address is valid or not.
 If the address is not valid, or incompatible with the current application, sending should be disabled.